nik-rev/blog/content/blog/2025-04-07_what_will_rust_keywords_do.md

 - `yield`
 - `try`

 I am really curious what they will do.
-I did some research, compiling a list of rfcs which use these keywords with my own speculations mixed in:
+I did some research, compiling a list of RFCs which use these keywords with my own speculations mixed in:

 - `priv`: Everything in Rust is already private by default[^1] except trait items, enum variants, and fields in enum variants.
 Perhaps at some point these can be made opt-in private.
 - `become`: [Tail call optimization](https://github.com/rust-lang/rfcs/pull/3407) for recursive functions.